lugard1/vetclinic/README.md

 <!-- > Give credit to everyone who inspired your codebase. -->

-I would like to thank every one who contributed to the success of this work. especially, Ermiyas Demsew.
+I would like to thank every one who contributed to the success of this work. especially.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>